-Would you like to teach PK-12 students with special needs?
-If you already have a bachelor’s degree with a GPA of 2.75 or higher, then Cameron University’s CU Be A Special Education Teacher, a virtual learning session, will walk you through the steps to achieve certification in special education.
-This free, informational event is slated for Monday, September 27, at 5:30 p.m. and will take place via Zoom.
-To register and receive a secure link, please go to https://www.cameron.edu/education/events and click on the registration link.
+Are you interested in teaching teach PK-12 students with special needs?
+If you already have a bachelor’s degree, then Cameron University’s CU in Special Education, a virtual learning session, will walk you through the steps to achieve certification in special education.
+This free, informational event is slated for Tuesday, September 27, at 5 p.m. and will take place via Zoom.
+To register and receive a secure link, please go https://www.cameron.edu/special-ed.

 Cameron University will join colleges and universities across the nation to celebrate Constitution Day on Friday, September 16, with "The Constitution and the Border: Legal Bridges and Walls Moving Ahead,” a virtual presentation by David Patrick Petermann.
 The event will take place virtually at 2 p.m.
 To receive a secure link to the virtual presentation, e-mail Dr. Lance Janda at email@example.com or call 580-581-2517.

 Melissa Mayfield has joined the staff of Cameron University as Director of Human Resources.
 She was most recently employed with the City of Lawton in the Human Resources and Legal Departments.